wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/A Map of Change as Rates to Limits of those Rates to Differentials to Derivatives.md

-# A Map of Change as Rates to Limits to Differentials to Derivatives
+# A Map of Change as Rates to Limits of those Rates to Differentials to Derivatives

 ---
 ## The Concept of Change